6 Things Divorce Lawyers Will Never Tell You

 The more you understand your options, the more control you have.
 There are several different types of divorces.
 It is in your best interest to hire an attorney who is experienced in all of them:

 - Uncontested divorce—If you and your spouse agree about ending the marriage and agree on how to settle issues such as division of property, custody and child support, you can file for an uncontested divorce.
-If you do not agree on key issues, your divorce will be “contested.”
-An uncontested divorce will save you time, money and emotional stress because there are no disputes for a judge to decide, so you will not have to go to court.
+When you can’t reach an agreement on important matters, your divorce falls into the “contested” category.
+In contrast, an uncontested divorce is a time, cost, and emotionally efficient option.
+In an uncontested divorce, there are no disagreements that a judge needs to settle, which means you won’t have to go through the courtroom process.

 - Mediated divorce—With this option, you and your spouse hire the same lawyer, who represents neither of you but rather guides you through the resolution of all issues in your divorce.
 You will not have to go to court or be involved in litigation.
 This is your best option, but few attorneys are trained in mediation.
 Read why in tip number 5, “Mediation is your best divorce option.”

-- Litigated divorce—This is the most expensive, time-consuming and emotionally difficult divorce option.
-The process involves “discovery” (exchanging financial records), property evaluation, psychological evaluation and motions made to a judge to decide on matters you and your spouse cannot agree on.
-Litigated divorces often end up going to trial, which requires that you hire an attorney who is experienced in courtroom litigation.
-After the trial, the process can also include post-trial briefs before the final decree is handed down.
-If you can avoid a litigated divorce, it will save you a lot of time, money and emotional turmoil.
+- Litigated divorce—This represents the costliest, most time-consuming, and emotionally challenging approach to divorce.
+The procedure encompasses “discovery” (the exchange of financial documents), property appraisal, psychological assessments, and presenting issues to a judge for resolution in cases where you and your spouse cannot reach an agreement.
+Litigated divorces often culminate in going to court, necessitating the retention of a lawyer with expertise in courtroom litigation.
+Following a trial, the process may extend to include post-trial briefs before the final decree is issued.
+If you can steer clear of a litigated divorce, it can result in substantial savings in terms of time, money, and emotional distress.

-- Sub-mediation—In many divorce cases, spouses have big disagreements about custody arrangements for their children.
-When that happens, one lawyer might file a motion to determine custody.
-Another lawyer might tell the couple they need to hire a custody evaluator to make recommendations to the court.
-But there is a third option that is much more effective and cheaper.
-Lawyers usually don’t suggest it because it doesn’t make any money for them.
-In this process, sometimes called “sub-mediation,” you and/or your spouse would hire a child psychologist on your own.
-That specialist will meet with you and your spouse, without lawyers, then evaluate your child.
-The psychologist will mediate a potential custody agreement that is most likely to meet your child’s specific emotional and developmental needs.
+- Sub-mediation—In many divorce situations, spouses often clash over custody arrangements for their children.
+When this occurs, one attorney may file a motion to request a custody decision.
+Another attorney might recommend the couple to hire a custody evaluator who can provide recommendations to the court.
+However, there’s a third, more efficient, and cost-effective option that lawyers typically don’t propose because it doesn’t generate income for them.
+This process, sometimes called “sub-mediation,” involves you and/or your spouse personally engaging a child psychologist.
+This expert will meet with both of you, without involving lawyers, and then assess your child.
+The psychologist will help mediate a potential custody agreement that is specifically tailored to meet your child’s emotional and developmental needs.

 This is a good idea for several reasons.
 First, instead of guessing what your child needs, or asking lawyers for their opinions, you are getting input from a professional who specializes in evaluating children’s well-being.
 Second, it’s far less expensive than having two lawyers argue over your case.